Registration policies

 Credit max

-Students in good academic standing are allowed to register for a maximum of 19 credits per term.
-If you wish to enroll in more than 19 credits, you must receive permission from an academic advisor, counselor, or department chair.
-At their discretion, an excess of 19 credits may be allowed.
-They will take into consideration your academic history, current GPA, work/home/school balance and the rigors of the program or classes in which you are enrolled.
+Students in good standing can register for a maximum of 19 credits per term.
+To take more than 19 credits, you must get permission from an advisor, counselor, or department chair.
+They will take into consideration academic history, current GPA, work-home-school balance, and the difficulty level of your courses.

-While any student may attend PCC, to be eligible for federal financial aid a student must have a high school diploma or its recognized equivalent, or meet the criteria for homeschooled students under the law in your home state.
-Students who are dually enrolled in high school and college are not eligible for federal financial aid funds.
+To be eligible for federal financial aid, a student must have a high school diploma or its recognized equivalent, or meet the criteria for homeschooled students under the law in their home state.
+Students who are dually enrolled in high school and college are not eligible for federal financial aid.
+The following may qualify as a diploma equivalent:

 • GED® Certificate

-• Academic transcript showing the student has successfully completed the equivalent of an A.S. or A.A. college degree or higher
+• Transcript showing completion of equivalent to an AS or AA college degree or higher

-Certain exceptions may exist for students who attended an eligible college program prior to July 1, 2012.
-If you believe this may apply to you, please contact the PCC Financial Aid office.
+Certain exceptions exist for students who attended an eligible college program before July 1, 2012.
+If you believe this applies to you, contact Financial Aid.

 GED® is a registered trademark of the American Council on Education and may not be used without permission.
 The GED® and GED Testing Service® brands are administered by GED Testing Service LLC under license.